When Love Cries: Critical reception

-Larry Flick from Billboard wrote, "Fans of legendary disco diva's signature club sound had better brace themselves.
+Larry Flick from Billboard magazine wrote, "Fans of legendary disco diva's signature club sound had better brace themselves.
 Summer not only unveils a new blond look, but also a surprisingly low-key, down-tempo R&B tune.
 Though not an immediate grabber, slinky nouveau soul/swing sound ultimately scores thanks to her incomparable vocals."
-Another editor stated that the song, with the other tunes of the album, "showcase Summer's strongest vocals to date."
+Another Billboard editor stated that the song, with the other tunes of the album, "showcase Summer's strongest vocals to date."

 Henderson and DeVaney from Cashbox described it as a "smooth R&B/pop single".
 Marisa Fox from Entertainment Weekly called it a "lushly orchestrated" single, noting that Summer's "fiery vocals sizzle over a seductive, down-tempo club beat".
 Pan-European magazine Music & Media commented, "The grande dame of disco in the '70s has always updated her style, and again she keeps up with the trend.
 This new effort with a fashionable '90s' beat-selected from the album Mistaken Identity—deserves a chance on EHR."